Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 #### 2.3.
 Adding New Martini 3 Tutorials

-1. Refer to the `index.qmd` file in any of the existing tutorials in `docs/tutorials/Martini3/` as a reference, e.g., [docs/tutorials/Martini3/LipidsI/index.qmd](https://github.com/Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/blob/main/docs/tutorials/Martini3/LipidsI/index.qmd).
+1. Refer to the `index.qmd` file in any of the existing tutorials in `docs/tutorials/Martini3/` as reference, e.g., [docs/tutorials/Martini3/LipidsI/index.qmd](https://github.com/Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/blob/main/docs/tutorials/Martini3/LipidsI/index.qmd).
-1. Create a new tutorial by following the structure and format used in the example.
+1. Create a new tutorial by following the structure and format used in the examples.
 1. Place the new tutorial in a dedicated directory under `docs/tutorials/Martini3/`.
 You can name the directory based on the tutorial topic and application.
 All the related files (images, data, etc.) should be placed in this directory.
-1. Open the file that keeps track of all the tutorials in [`docs/tutorials/Martini3/tutorials.qmd`](https://github.com/Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/blob/main/docs/tutorials/Martini3/tutorials.qmd) and add a new entry in the list for your tutorial following the same Markdown syntax as the other entries in the file.
+1. Open the file that keeps track of all the tutorials in [`docs/tutorials/Martini3/tutorials.qmd`](https://github.com/Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/blob/main/docs/tutorials/Martini3/tutorials.qmd) and add a new entry for your tutorial following the same Markdown syntax as the other entries in the list.
 1. Preview the website locally using the following command from the root directory of the repository:
     ```bash
     quarto preview --port 4040